goction/goction/README.md

     <img src="./goction.png" alt="Logo" width="350">
 </p>

-Goction is a lightweight and extensible platform designed to create, manage, and execute custom actions (called "goctions") via a command-line interface (CLI) and an HTTP API.
-It also provides a dashboard for monitoring and managing goctions.
+Goction is a lightweight and extensible platform designed to create, manage, and execute custom actions (called "goctions") via a command-line interface (CLI), an HTTP API, and a web-based dashboard.
+It provides powerful tools for automation, integration, and workflow management.

 ## Table of Contents